Sieglitzer Berg

 Are there restrooms and cafes?

-Facilities may be limited; check the official website for information on available amenities.
+Facilities such as restrooms may be located within or near the park.
+Check the official website for information on cafes and dining options.

 What should I wear?